arongeo/advrc/README.md

 But this can be broken pretty easily by using Samy Kamkar's jamming technique.

-With Advanced Rolling Codes we're putting in an extra layer of security by adding datetime to the generated hash, so it cannot be played back.
+Advanced Rolling Codes are putting in an extra layer of security by adding datetime to the generated hash, so it cannot be played back.

 !
 You can fork my code, and edit my code, but please provide credit for it. !